Travel insurance for people with oesophageal cancer

 Speak to your doctor before you travel

 Preparation is key when travelling with oesophageal cancer and it’s important that your doctor has declared you fit to travel before you head off on your holiday.
+Factors that will be considered include:- Your blood platelet count.

 - Whether you have had recent surgery.